USDA-SCINet/scinet-site/sn_collections/_guides/use/partitions-queues.md

 ## The "ceres" partition

-During the February 2025 maintenance, a new partition, named “ceres”, was added to the cluster.
-This new partition includes all community nodes.
-The default job time in the “ceres” partition is 2 hours.
-To specify a different time limit, use “--time”, e.g.:
+During the February 2025 maintenance, a new partition, named "ceres", was added to the cluster.
+This new partition includes all community nodes, and the change has several important benefits:

+* Placing Ceres nodes into fewer partitions will resulted in shorter wait times and better cluster utilization.
+* Ceres is easier and less confusing to use.
+* The new "ceres" partition is analogous to the "atlas" partition on Atlas and makes the user experience on both systems more similar.

+The new "ceres" partition has a maximum job time of 3 weeks and a default job time of 2 hours.
+The shorter default time will help avoid very long wait times in the queue due to accidentally submitting jobs requesting the partition's maximum job time (which was the default on Ceres' legacy partitions).
+This new default behavior on the "ceres" partition will ultimately improve the user experience on Ceres.
+However, it also means that if the work you do on Ceres requires more than 2 hours, you will need to explicitly request more time.

+To specify a different time limit, use `--time`, e.g.:

 ```
 #SBATCH --time=1-00:00:00